FirmwGuy/CEP/docs/L1_BOND/L1-INTEGRATION-GUIDE.md

 ### Layer bring-up checklist
 1. **Seed namespaces.** Call `cep_init_l1` right after the kernel root is bootstrapped so the `/CEP/L1/*` tree exists before any heartbeat runs.
 2. **Install enzymes.** Register the default bond and facet enzymes into the shared registry, then add your own `sig_bond_*`, `sig_ctx_*`, and `sig_fct_*` hooks for domain-specific reactions.
+3. **Register facets.** Call `cep_facet_register` for every facet plugin you ship so the dispatcher knows which materialiser to invoke for each context tag.
-3. **Prime queues.** Ensure the heartbeat agenda includes `cep_tick_l1` (or your wrapper) so per-beat maintenance drains facet queues, prunes adjacency mirrors, and checkpoints retries.
+4. **Prime queues.** Ensure the heartbeat agenda includes `cep_tick_l1` (or your wrapper) so per-beat maintenance drains facet queues, prunes adjacency mirrors, and clears empty checkpoints.

 ### Working with beings, bonds, and contexts
 - **Being handles.** Use `cep_being_claim` to look up or lazily create identity cards.
 Callers provide deterministic DT names or text keys that were interned through the namepool at a higher layer.
 - **Bond upserts.** Run `cep_bond_upsert` inside your enzyme once both participants are known.
 The call computes the canonical hash for `(tag, roles, beings)`, emits adjacency deltas into `/bonds/adjacency`, and queues follow-up impulses when role summaries change.
 - **Context orchestration.** Invoke `cep_context_upsert` with a `cepContextSpec` describing every role and its participant.
-Required closure facets are declared alongside the context so they can be enqueued automatically.
+Required closure facets are declared alongside the context so they can be enqueued automatically with a friendly label used by the heartbeat when reporting progress.

 ### Feeding external systems
 - **Journal replay.** When importing historical relationships, stream the original impulses through the heartbeat so Layer 1 can rebuild caches incrementally.
 Avoid writing directly into `/data/CEP/L1/*`; you will bypass adjacency tracking.